Back to Events

 Join us for the ARM 2026 Executive Forum in Belfast, where we’ll combine high-level discussion with on-the-ground insight into global manufacturing and rotomolding innovation.

-This unique event will include exclusive tours of key facilities, including Collins Aerospace, two leading rotomolding companies, and the Advanced Manufacturing Innovation Centre at Queen’s University Belfast.
+This unique event will include exclusive tours of key facilities, including Collins Aerospace, three rotomolding companies, and the Advanced Manufacturing Innovation Centre at Queen’s University Belfast.
 The manufacturing tour is available to North American attendees.

 Conference and general sessions will also be held at Queen’s University, offering valuable perspectives on emerging technologies, business strategies, and the future of our industry.
 Plan to arrive on June 8, with tours, sessions, and networking events taking place through June 11.
 Optional cultural tours will be available on June 12.
 View the complete agenda.